gatsbyjs/gatsby/docs/blog/2019-08-30-building-the-net-third-and-grove-website-in-gatsby/index.md

 I, being a React developer, advocate for the use of a non-opinionated library.
 But there were concerns about SEO and load speeds.
 Those concerns can be mitigated a few different ways, but one way that abstracts that complexity is to use a static site generator.
 But we don't want a static site, we want the option of building everything in React and maintaining the excellent client experience a React application can provide.
 Enter Gatsby.

 We chose Gatsby because it’s the best we’ve seen at doing what it does.
-We can develop in React, we get the load speed of a static page, the benefits of using react on the page, and an excellent development experience along the way.
+We can develop in React; we get the load speed of a static page and the benefits of using React on the page; and an excellent development experience along the way.
 I’ll share some of the good parts along with pain points and the solutions we came up with.

 ## What we love about TAGV5